kazuph/mcp-browser-tabs/README.md

 ## Available Tools

 - `get_tabs`: Retrieves all open tabs from Google Chrome browser, returning their titles and URLs.
+Tabs are grouped by window and displayed in a format like "Window 1-1" (Window 1, Tab 1).

+- `close_tab`: Closes a specific tab in Google Chrome using window and tab indices.
+  - Parameters:
+    - windowIndex: Window number (starts from 1)
+    - tabIndex: Tab number within the window (starts from 1)
+  - Note: When closing multiple tabs, start from the highest index numbers to avoid index shifting.
+After closing tabs, use get_tabs to confirm the changes.

 ## Notes